OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 distance from the starting joint (0.0) to the ending joint (1.0) of the member.
 If the chosen location does not align with a calculation node, the results at the two surrounding nodes will be linearly interpolated.
-The outputs specified in the OUTPUT CHANNELS section determines which quantities are actually output at these locations.
+The outputs specified in :ref:`hd-output-channels` determines which quantities are actually output at these locations.

+.. _hd-joint-output-list:

 Joint Output List
 -----------------
 HydroDyn can output lumped load and wave kinematic quantities at up to 9 different joints. **JOutLst** contains a list of **NJOutputs** number of **JointIDs**.
-The outputs specified in the OUTPUT CHANNELS section determines which quantities are actually output at these joints.
+The outputs specified in :ref:`hd-output-channels` determines which quantities are actually output at these joints.

 Output